16 April 2026 - 6 days for £2,996 per person

 Conclude the day at the Basilica di Santa Maria Novella where you will see Ignazio Danti’s instruments on the facade, which include an armillary sphere and an astronomical quadrant.

-DAY 6: FLORENCE AT LEISURE AND DEPARTURE
+DAY 6: DEPARTURE

 You are welcome to spend additional time in Florence and our operating partner can help you with additional nights’ accommodation, visits and alternative travel arrangements.